 Scripps Institution of Oceanography at UC San Diego researchers discuss their finding that nearly one in ten fishes sampled from in the “Great Pacific Garbage Patch” had plastic in their stomachs.

 Scripps Institution of Oceanography researchers have published the first journal article revealing results from the 2009 SEAPLEX field study to the Great Pacific Garbage Patch.

-- Research Highlight: Bizarre to the Bone252 views
+- Research Highlight: Rising Ocean Acidification Leads to Anxiety in Fish253 views

 - Around the Pier: Ocean Drilling Support Office Honors Scripps Legacy203 views